berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── projection_year      INTEGER                    -- 2040, 2070, etc.
 ├── source_id            INTEGER                    -- FK source.id
 ├── notes                TEXT
-├── hydroclimate_version_id INTEGER                 -- FK → version.id (hydroclimate family)
+├── hydroclimate_version_id INTEGER                 -- FK to version.id (hydroclimate family)
-├── created_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() ├── created_by           INTEGER NOT NULL           -- FK → developer.id
+├── created_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() ├── created_by           INTEGER NOT NULL           -- FK to developer.id
-├── updated_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() └── updated_by           INTEGER NOT NULL           -- FK → developer.id
+├── updated_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() └── updated_by           INTEGER NOT NULL           -- FK to developer.id

 Note: slr_value and slr_unit_id removed — sea level rise is now in the slr table (see below).
-      Use scenario.slr_id → slr.id to link a scenario to its SLR condition.
+      Use scenario.slr_id to slr.id to link a scenario to its SLR condition.

 Foreign keys:
 ├── Ref: hydroclimate.hydroclimate_version_id > version.id [delete: restrict, update: cascade]